 ACIS 5614: Implementing Management Controls (2 credit hours) The management control process is designed to influence managers and other employees of an organization to implement the strategies of the organization.
 The activities of management control include: planning, coordinating, communicating, and evaluating.
 This course addresses the important role that accounting and other information play in this process.

-FIN 5614: Corporate Finance (2 credit hours) Provides coverage of the major financial decisions facing a corporate manager in a modeling framework.
+FIN 5614: Corporate Finance and Valuation (2 credit hours) Provides coverage of the major financial decisions facing a corporate manager in a modeling framework.
 The specific topics covered are analysis of financial statements, financial planning, cost of capital and capital budgeting, capital structure, working capital management, dividend policy, and international financial management.

 FIN 5784: Global Finance (2 credit hours) International economic environment, currency regimes, and currency crises; analysis of foreign exchange rates.
 Firms' exposure to exchange risk and methods for managing risk including competitive and transaction exposure.
 Global opportunities to raise capital and foreign investment vehicles.